Dopex - Project Breakdown | Revelo Intel

 Since perpetual puts will target 25% OTM rDPX in ETH terms, the minimum backing of each unit of dpxETH is 93.75% ETH (rDPX minimum component = 0.25 * (1 – 0.25) = 18.75%; ETH component = 75%).

-Options writers will be able to deposit ETH into the rDPX/ETH Perpetual Put Pool where the Options will always be 25% OTM relative to the mark price of rDPX/ETH.
+Options writers will be able to deposit ETH into the rDPX/ETH Perpetual Put Pool where the options will always be 25% OTM relative to the mark price of rDPX/ETH.
 This mark price is determined at the time of purchase, rather than at the time of deposit by the option writers.

 Note that since puts are ETH-denominated, premiums and funding will be paid to writers in ETH.

-Writers will be paid an initial Premium at the time of Bonding for the first epoch (with epochs set to 1 month).
-As the liquidity rolls over to future epochs, the strike prices, number of Options to be purchased, and volatility will be recalculated to ensure that the ETH backing of rDPX that is provided by the perpetual put pool is sufficient to backstop the rDPX component backing of dpxETH at 18.75% (0.25 * (1 – 0.25) = 18.75%).
+Writers will be paid an initial premium at the time of bonding for the first epoch (with epochs set to 1 month).
+As the liquidity rolls over to future epochs, the strike prices, number of options to be purchased, and volatility will be recalculated to ensure that the ETH backing of rDPX that is provided by the perpetual put pool is sufficient to backstop the rDPX component backing of dpxETH at 18.75% (0.25 * (1 – 0.25) = 18.75%).

 Premiums for future epochs are paid in the form of funding.

-In the event that Options expire ITM, the losses will settle against the value of the writer’s deposited ETH collateral.
+In the event that options expire ITM, the losses will settle against the value of the writer’s deposited ETH collateral.

 As long as there is sufficient liquidity in the pool to backstop the value of rDPX, option writers may exit their positions.

-In exchange for the risk they are taking, Options writers are compensated with:
+In exchange for the risk they are taking, options writers are compensated with:

 Since the value of the collateral backing dpxETH is backstopped by rDPX/ETH perpetual puts, its circulating supply is limited by the available put liquidity.
 Because of that, the circulating supply of dpxETH will target a maximum of 4 times the total ETH liquidity in the put pool.
 If this amount is not reached, then no additional dpxETH can be bonded until additional write-side liquidity is added to the pool.